jirizoudun/MacDevCleanup/README.md

 > Built for developers who want to keep control of their environment without running random one-liners from Stack Overflow.

+## ⚠️ Important Warning

+**This script does not guarantee the safety of your data.** It is designed for experienced developers who:

+- Understand what each cleanup step does
+- Know the implications of deleting development artifacts
+- Can assess the impact on their development environment
+- Are familiar with the directories being cleaned

+Due to its configurability, the script:

+- Cannot handle all potentially risky cases
+- Is not designed to be fool-proof
+- May have unintended consequences if misconfigured
+- Requires careful review of the directories being targeted

+**Always review the configuration and understand what will be deleted before running the script.**

 ---

 ## ✨ Features